-Is Your Hitch Cargo Carrier Legal?
+Is Your Hitch Cargo Carrier Legal in 2025?
 Don't Get Caught

 If your cargo carrier is obstructing the view of your license plate or taillights, it may be illegal depending on your country, state or province.